 Take Steps to Prevent Pipes from Freezing this Winter

-Winter weather has arrived, and cold temperatures can cause pipes in your home to burst.
-While Public Safety does respond to incidents involving busted pipes to help mitigate the situation, please do your part this winter to prevent your pipes from freezing.
+Did you know that bitterly cold temperatures can cause frozen pipes?
+While Public Safety does respond to busted pipes to help mitigate the situation, please do your part this winter to prevent your pipes from freezing.

 Why Pipes Freeze: